nmajor/emailgate/NOTES.md

 ### Finished Todos

+- Make a big button to "Get started by creating an email compilation" for the dashboard if user has no compilations.
+- Combine the emails page and the pages page into a compilation customization page.
+Call the page "Edit"
 - Add loading gif to new compilation form.
 - Add loading gif when populating compilation emails and pages
 - Add loading gifs for dashboard lists.